glmmTMB/glmmTMB/README.md

 If you're unlucky (e.g. you're using MacOS and originally installed R from a binary package), you may have some more work to do.

-1. if you get errors about `library not found for -lgfortran` or `library not found for -lquadmath` you need to follow [these instructions](https://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks--lgfortran-and--lquadmath-error/) to update your Fortran compilers
+1. if you get errors about `library not found for -lgfortran` or `library not found for -lquadmath` you need to follow [these instructions](https://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks--lgfortran-and--lquadmath-error/) to update your Fortran compilers.
 2. if you get errors about `unsupported option '-fopenmp'`you need to turn off OpenMP compilation by adding the line `SHLIB_OPENMP_CFLAGS=` to your `~/.R/Makevars` file.
 If you've already done step #1 this file will already exist; use a text editor to add the line above.
 Otherwise, you need to create it.

 After updating your compilers (if necessary) and turning off OpenMP compilation, re-try the installation from source.

-If you opt to restore an older version of `Matrix`, try `devtools::install_version("Matrix","<xxxx>")` (where `<xxxx>` is the version of `Matrix` shown in the original error message).
+If you opt to restore an older version of `Matrix`, try `devtools::install_version("Matrix","[xxxx]")`, where `[xxxx]` is the version of `Matrix` shown in the original error message.
 This will also require installation from source.

 If all else fails you can ask a maintainer to provide a binary version of the `TMB` package that works for your OS and `Matrix` version.